Ousted Catalan leader agrees to election, summoned to Madrid court

 Rajoy, who has taken an uncompromising stance throughout the crisis, is gambling on anti-independence parties taking power in the regional parliament and putting the brakes on the independence drive.

-Puigdemont will hope a strong showing for the independence camp will reboot the secessionists after a tumultuous several weeks.
+Puigdemont will hope a strong showing for the independence camp will reboot the secessionists after a tumultuous few weeks.

 The Spanish government said at the weekend Puigdemont was welcome to stand in the election.
 The judicial process was a separate matter, it said.